andyzg/blog.andyzhang.net/published/_posts/2017-06-27-Acing-the-coop-process-Interviews.md

 The situation shouldn’t feel stressful anymore.
 You’re meeting someone new, you’re getting to know them, and they are getting to know you as well.
 Hopefully, if the introduction went well, they already like you!

 ## Problem solving
 At this point, they’re getting to dive into a problem to test your technical competencies.
-One mistake interviewees do is that they try to prove to the interviewer that they’re able to solve the problem.
+One approach interviewees do is that they try to prove to the interviewer that they’re able to solve the problem.
 Although this approach works, you’re only focusing on a part of the big picture.

 Instead, reframe this as a team meeting.
 You’re working at a company, and both you and your coworker need to solve this problem together.
 As the lead, you’re responsible for driving the process of solving the problem, but you also want to make sure your coworker is on the same page as well.